Yugendaran/Ex03-Univariate-Analysis/README.md

 ## ALGORITHM:

+### Step1:
-Step1:Read the given data set  using standard libraries.
+Read the given data set  using standard libraries.

+### Step2:
-Step2:Get the information about the data.
+Get the information about the data.

+### Step3:
-Step3:Remove the null values from the data.
+Remove the null values from the data.

+### Step4:
-Step4:Mention the datatypes from the data.
+Mention the datatypes from the data.

+### Step5:
-Step5:Count the values from the data.
+Count the values from the data.

+### Step6:
-Step6:Do plots like sepallength,species,sepalwidth.
+Do plots like sepallength,species,sepalwidth.

-## PROGRAM:
+## CODE:
+DEVELOPED BY : YUGENDARAN .
+G

+REGISTER NO : 212221220063
 ```
 import pandas as pd
 import numpy as np